AshbilShahid/Enhanced-Social-Media-Sentiment-Analysis/README.md

 6. **Confidence Plot**: A Plotly bar graph is generated to visually display the sentiment class confidence levels.

 ---

 ## Automatic Setup Instructions

-To Get Started Click the Open in Colab At the start of the README Conect to the Colab Servers
+1. To Get Started Click the Open in Colab At the start of the README
+2. Conect to the Colab Servers
-Run Each Cell One by One
+3. Run Each Cell One by One
-After the last cell click on Gradio link
+4. After the last cell click on Gradio link

+Once the application runs, it will open a local Gradio interface in your browser where you can input text and interact with the sentiment analysis tool.

+---

 ## Manual Setup Instructions